Cashew Shrimp (20-minute recipe!)

 You can use either fresh shrimp or fully thawed frozen shrimp.
 When buying shrimp, I recommend looking for ocean-friendly certifications like MSC, ASC, or Ocean Wise.

 I prefer medium-sized shrimp, typically labeled 36–40 per pound.
-You can leave the tails on if you like the look, but I find they’re much easier to eat with the tails removed.
+You can leave the tails on if you like the look, but I find they’re much easier to eat without them.
 Just pinch the tail, and it will pull right off.

 How long does cashew shrimp last in the fridge?